comprobo25/comprobo25.github.io/assignments/robot_localization.md

 ros2 bag record /accel /bump /odom /cmd_vel /scan /robot_description /stable_scan /projected_stable_scan /clock /tf /tf_static -o bag-file-name-here
 ```

+## Choosing Your Own Adventure
+You have complete latitude for choosing your approach to particle filtering.
+While we've provided some skeleton code and reference AMCL in this project, there are many other particle-filtering or state-estimation techniques that you can examine.
+We highly recommend searching Google Scholar, StackOverflow, or the ROS2 Forums for some inspiration; you might also consider:
+* How you might modify or expand upon one key step of the particle filter to enhance speed, memory, or robustness (e.g., hierarchical sampling, adaptive particle counts, partial-map references, etc.).
+* Experimenting with "ambiguous scenarios" or different initialization schemes.
+* Experimenting with different quality of laser data (adding noise to simulated inputs, using the vehicle, etc.) and analyzing uncertainty in your filter.
+* Implementing different filtering techniques, based on optimization schemes (e.g., Kalman Filtering, Extended Kalman Filtering, etc.).
+* Considering how different robot behaviors may impact localization quality.

 ## Project Advice

 ### Instructor Advice

 * Use the provided rosbags to debug your code (or, for practice, make your own ROS bags)
 * Visualize as many intermediate computations as possible
 * Start with simple cases, e.g. start with just one particle, make sure you can visualize the particle in rviz
+	* Build test cases that can be used to assess that snippets/functions of your code are working as expected.
+You can use a bag-file you collect within a test case as well.
 * Implement a simple laser scan likelihood function.
 Test it using just a subset of the Lidar measurements.
 Make sure that the results conform to what you expect (the simulator or rosbag will be helpful here).
 * Improve your laser scan likelihood to maximize performance.
 Again, rosbag and visualization will be instrumental here.